neurologic/Comparative-Animal-Behavior/_build/html/_sources/levels-of-analysis/evolution.md

 After a pacifist encounters another pacifist, its fitness changes by $ F = v/2 $ because they share the resource.
 Fighters always gain the resource against pacifists and do so without a fight, which means pacifists end up with nothing against fighters.

-Under the conditions that you acted out, $v=2$ and $c=1$.
+The conditions that you acted out were: $v=2$ and $c=1$.

-***Q: Under the conditions that you acted out, which strategy has a greater net fitness in a population of all fighters?***
+***Q: Under the conditions that you acted out, use the model equations to determine which strategy has a greater net fitness in a population of all fighters.***

-***Q: Under the conditions that you acted out, which strategy has a greater net fitness in a population of all pacifists?***
+***Q: Under the conditions that you acted out, use the model equations to determine which strategy has a greater net fitness in a population of all pacifists.***

 ⏸️ PAUSE here for class-wide discussion